emmafaye/vscode-remote-env-config/README.md

 This is an opinionated environment configuration for VSCode and Docker.
 It utilizes some of VSCode's built-in functionality (`.devcontainer/devcontainer.json`) to create a headless Alpine Linux development environment for you to use on any OS.
 This means you can play with any tool you can use in an Unix-based OS.
 This configuration is mostly geared toward Windows, but could be adapted to any OS and has some configuration for Mac and Linux already.

-I make some assumption you want to use NodeJS and NPM, but this could be configured at your lesiure.
+I make some assumptions you want to use NodeJS and NPM, but this could be configured at your lesiure.
 Later I may provide a CLI to configure this on the fly, but for now it's a manual configuration.
 It includes some of my preferred extensions, themes and icons.

 ![IDE Preview](https://i.imgur.com/vqDvNJY.png)